The central panel of the reredos in the chancel showing the Nativity.

 Services are usually held on the first and third Sundays of the month at 11.00am.

-Please check our parish magazine and notice sheet for details.
+Please check our parish magazine and notice sheet for details of online services and services elsewhere.

 There is socially distanced seating available for between 16 and 30 people depending on whether people come as individuals or with another member of their own household.